SEL-Columbia/blog.formhub.org/_posts/2013-07-09-ensure-complete-data-protection-with-encrypted-forms.markdown

 1. Open ODK Briefcase.
 1. PULL the encrypted form  to your PC.
 See how to PULL forms from formhub in our previous post [Formhub now supports ODK briefcase](http://blog.formhub.org/2013/06/27/formhub-supports-odk-briefcase/)
 1. The encrypted form is decrypted only during export.
-Go to the ‘Export Tab’ and specify the PEM private key to decrypt the form.
+Go to the 'Export Tab' and specify the PEM private key to decrypt the form.

    ![](http://farm3.staticflickr.com/2883/9238828660_b9353b9e51_o.png)
-1. Click 'Export’
+1. Click 'Export'
 1. Data is exported as a CSV file, you can now be able to view the unencrypted data.